Peer to peer lending 2024

-You can find more info on this here.
+You can find more info on the government website.

 Alternatives to peer to peer loans

 For lower-risk ways to get by at university, we recommend trying these alternative funding sources before taking out a P2P loan or investing in one:

 - Student Loan – While Maintenance Loans are by no means perfect (especially as they're calculated based on household income), they have very reasonable repayment terms and we would always suggest taking out a government loan before borrowing money from elsewhere.

 - Part-time job – If you have time around your studies, a part-time job is a great way to earn money at university (and it has the added bonus of boosting your CV).

 - Scholarships, grants and bursaries – You could be eligible for a scholarship, grant or bursary which is effectively free money as you wouldn't need to pay it back.

 - Family – While not everyone's family can or will lend them money, it's worth at least asking if yours will, if you need the money.
 This would involve paying no or minimal interest and would (hopefully!) have flexible repayment terms.
 We also have a guide that covers some ways you can make money from helping your parents.